andreasmuelder/statecharts.online/chapters/03-variables.md

 > If you find yourself duplicating similar states just to track a number or flag — it might be time to use a variable instead.

 In the next chapter, we'll explore how statecharts grow in complexity, and how hierarchy and parallelism help manage that complexity in a clean and scalable way.

+Ready to continue?
+Head over to [Chapter 4: Composite States – Organizing Behavior with Hierarchy](chapters/04-composite-states.md)